AlexSeferidis/AlexSeferidis.github.io/index.md

 :class: portfolio-card-image
 :::

-A convolutional network trained to segment tumours and oedema from brain scans.
+A convolutional network trained to segment tumours and edema from brain scans.
 ::::

 ::::{card} Mammographic Density Classification